 My dissertation-in-progress examines the role of economists in shaping monetary policies and reforming central banks throughout the Great Depression.
 I plan to explore historic perceptions of unemployment and inflation among contemporary academic economists, as well as the implications for central-bank cooperation.
 This research has been financially supported by the Julis-Rabinowitz Center for Public Policy and Finance, the Centre for History and Economics, and the Institut für Weltwirtschaft.

-I received a BA in History and in Economics from Vanderbilt University and have also studied at the London School of Economics.
-Prior to arriving at Princeton, I worked as a Business Analyst at Visa, Inc. in San Francisco, CA and as a Research Assistant at the Center for Financial Stability.
+Originally from Massachusetts, I received a BA in History and in Economics from Vanderbilt University and also studied abroad at the London School of Economics.
+Prior to arriving at Princeton, I worked as a Business Analyst at Visa in San Francisco, CA and as a Research Assistant at the Center for Financial Stability.